Daily20/website/_pages/privacypolicy.md

 January 3, 2023

 # Privacy Policy
-Daily 20 does not collect and personal information
+Daily 20 does not collect any personal information